svagco/toolbar/README.md

 ## TODO

-- [ ] Add CSS animations to change the appearance of the traffic light on hover.
+- [ ] Add CSS styles to change the appearance of the traffic lights on hover.

 ## Copyright